jeffreykegler/Marpa--R2/UPDATES.md

 ### No support for cperl and other Perl variants

-There is no support for anything but standard Perl.
+We are happy to see experimentation with Perl, but unfortunately we do not have the resources to support anything but standard Perl.
 A bug with a Perl variant will be rejected if the bug cannot be duplicated in standard Perl.

-## Updates pages for previous version of Marpa::R2
+## Updates pages for previous versions

 The updates page for version 4.000000 can be found [here](https://github.com/jeffreykegler/Marpa--R2/blob/f2a676b760de8fd0e41669806744503253d76bd6/UPDATES.md).